 - Privacy: Personal information is collected, used, retained, disclosed, and disposed to meet the entity’s objectives.

 Preparing for Your SOC 2 Audit

 - Scoping: In addition to the 5 Trust Services Criteria outlined above, there are other scoping considerations that must be kept in mind during your SOC 2 examination, including: your systems, services, people, locations, entities or technologies.
-There are also other security frameworks that can be layered on to your SOC 2 program, depending on your business needs, such as: HITRUST, HIPAA, and others.
+Other security frameworks can also be considered in the context of your SOC 2 report, depending on your business needs, such as: HITRUST, HIPAA, and others.